- What is App Mining?

 Is App Mining Decentralized?

-Given the pioneering nature of the program, we are being careful and starting in a centralized fashion that allows for necessary diligence.
+Given the pioneering nature of the program, we are being careful and starting in a somewhat centralized fashion that allows for necessary diligence in the early stages, for example, the current pilot phase.
 We don’t want to bake in assumptions that have not been validated.
 The downside of this protection is some level of centralization, which we are taking steps to reduce over time.
 The pilot is the just the first step in creating a fair system that can be relied upon by founders and contribute to the growth of the Blockstack ecosystem.

 Electing app reviewers: